Ljohns635/photo-wall/README.md

 ### Step 2: Declare a life cycle method (3 points)

 This life cycle method should:
-- will be called after the component is initially rendered
+- be called after the component is initially rendered
-- will fetch an array of photos
+- fetch an array of photos
-- will add that array of photos to state once received
+- add that array of photos to state once received

-### Step 3: Ensure a valid images are rendered (3 points)
+### Step 3: Ensure valid images are rendered (3 points)
 The generated images should include:
 - a photo's filename
 - a photo's id